Energy bills: how to save money on gas and electricity

 Fixed-term energy deals are becoming an increasingly attractive option as prices soar.
 Most suppliers offer a fixed-price deal, in which they freeze the cost of electricity and gas units for a set period.
 However, some tariffs do incur cancellation penalties if you pull out early.

-You could do as former energy secretary Ed Davey does: wear a jumper and turn down the heating.
-Reducing room temperatures by just 1C could apparently cut your heating bill by as much as £65 a year.
-However, Public Health England has urged people to keep their living rooms heated to at least 21C and other rooms at 18C to avoid potentially fatal health problems.
+You could also do as former energy secretary Ed Davey does: wear a jumper and turn down the heating.
+Reducing room temperatures by just 1C could cut your heating bill by up to £85 a year, according to the Energy Saving Trust.
+However, Public Health England has urged people to keep their living rooms heated to at least 21C and other rooms at 18C to avoid health problems.